TheRealAlexander/SEP4/Interface Contract between Frontend and Backend.md

 }
 ```

 ### Request: Get Environmental Data With Limit

-**Description** This request is utilized to retrieve environmental data with a limit
+**Description** This request is utilized to retrieve environmental data with a
-to how many data entries there should be retrieved.
+limit to how many data entries there should be retrieved.

 **Method** GET

 **Parameters:**

+- Integer 'hall_id'
 - Integer 'limit'

 **Response:**